Easy Peach Cookies That’ll Make You Think You’re in Georgia

 - Once they’re dry, airbrush the line with the Leaf Green airbrush color.

 - Next, hold the airbrush away from the leaves and gently spray them with a mixture of Leaf Green and Electric Green airbrush colors.
 Adding the extra color will help them look a little more uniform.

 - Now all you have to do is attach them to the peach cookies.

-- Place a few drops of royal icing to the back of the leaves to hold them in place.
+- Place a few drops of royal icing on the back of the leaves to hold them in place.

 - Place it in the cookie and smile!

-- Be careful when you package or place them on a platter because the leaves may break.
+- Be careful when you package or place them on a platter because the leaves may break so be gentle.